openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 # Background

-As systems engineering evolves, so does the demand for improved modeling.
+As systems engineering evolves, so does the demand for improved modeling in Model-Based Systems Engineering.
 One such method is Object Process Methodology (OPM) [[1]](#ref1).
 OPM was created by Professor Dov Dori[^1].
 It’s an elegant and powerful modeling methodology that combines both visual and textual information in one diagram, and as testers modelling our system under test is important.
 The intricacies of OPM are beyond the scope of this report.

 OpenAI [[2]](#ref2) just released ChatGPT-4o which extends its functionality to accept audio, image, and video.
 It enhances the ability to work with graphical data and could significantly improve system analysis.